walt-id/waltid-identity/waltid-libraries/credentials/README.md

 - **New to credentials?** Start with [waltid-digital-credentials](./waltid-digital-credentials) to understand the unified abstraction
 - **Building an issuer?** See [waltid-w3c-credentials](./waltid-w3c-credentials) for W3C credentials or [waltid-mdoc-credentials2](./waltid-mdoc-credentials2) for mdocs
 - **Building a verifier?** See [waltid-verification-policies2](./waltid-verification-policies2) for credential verification and [waltid-verification-policies2-vp](./waltid-verification-policies2-vp) for presentation verification
+- **Integrating ETSI trust lists?** See [waltid-trust-registry](./waltid-trust-registry) for loading and resolving TSL, LoTL, and LoTE sources
 - **Building a wallet?** See [waltid-digital-credentials](./waltid-digital-credentials) and [waltid-holder-policies](./waltid-holder-policies)

 ## Dependencies Between Libraries